albarsil/ANNsharp/README.md

 # ANNsharp

-An artificial neural network for recognize digits in text files with backpropagation and momentum.
+An artificial neural network to recognize digits in text files with backpropagation and momentum.
-Currently uses Newtonsoft.json and OxyPlot packages
+Currently uses OxyPlot packages